naikoo-cmd/nuxt3_FE_Fleava-test/README.md

 ## Notes
 - This project uses Nuxt 3.19.3 and Vue 3.
-- Sass embedded is included as a dev dependency if styles need it.
+- ```Sass``` embedded is included as a dev dependency if styles need it.

 If you want this README adjusted (more details, screenshots, or specific review checklist items), tell me what to add and I'll update it.

-Thankyou so much for your review, i hope we can make some awesome!
+Thankyou so much for your review!